shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step1.md

     ![raw-details](logspipeline/assets/raw-details.png)

     Notice that the `service` and `source` tags are `flog`.

     Notice also that the Event Attributes listed.
 Instead, there is message to help you get started with processing your logs.

     Use the up/down arrow keys on your keyboard to view details for more logs in the list.
 Notice that no log is processed.
+Also, notice that the log message (text in gray box) in each log has a similar structure.
+(You'll look more closely at this on the next page.)

     Close the log's details panel.

 4. Open <a href="https://app.datadoghq.com/logs/pipelines" target="_blank">**Logs > Configuration > Pipelines**</a> in a new browser tab.